Last Updated on

 At this point, we are well aware of how ambient occlusion works.
 But what the future holds for this technology is not known to us, simply because it would be foolish to speculate what the next big thing is going to be.

-Still it is an exciting thing because we are always going to be on the search for something new, and it certainly is a thrilling experience in the PC gaming scenario.
+Still, it is an exciting thing because we are always going to be on the search for something new, and it certainly is a thrilling experience in the PC gaming scene.

 Latest posts by William Johnson (see all)

 - 10 Motherboard Terms You Should Be Aware Of - February 14, 2019

 - SLI vs Crossfire: Are Multi-GPU Configurations Worth It - February 7, 2019